dansmyers/DataScienceAndAnalytics/Sprint-4-Classification/Deliverables/README.md

 Auto.test <- Auto[!train, ]
 ```

-- Construct a linear regression model to predict the probability that a vehicle is high or low mileage.
+- Construct a logistic regression model to predict the probability that a vehicle is high or low mileage.
 Make sure to train on only the training set.

 - Use `summary` to investigate which predictors appear to be significant.